SiEPIC/SiEPIC_testcreator/app/README.md

 ### Executing program

-* How to run the program
+* How to run the program, note imports are case sensitive
 ```
-import siepic_testcreator
+import SiEPIC_TestCreator
-from siepic_testcreator import sequencecreator as sc
+from SiEPIC_TestCreator import sequencecreator as sc
 sc.launch()
 ```